j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/integration/spring.md

 Assuming you have an up and running Spring web application, you will first need to add a bean definition for the class *net.jawr.web.servlet.JawrSpringController*.
-You will need an instance for each resource type (.js and .css), so it will be best if you declare an abstract bean and then you create two instances from it.
+You will need an instance for each resource type (.js and .css) and a specific one for binary resources (*.jpg, *.png, ....), so it will be best if you declare an abstract bean and then you create three instances from it.
 Take a look at this full example and find all the details below:

     <!-- Base Jawr config -->